jaril/test-pw/README.md

 - pulumi: add image repository for namespace cleaner
 - buildkite: update to plugin version that supports ephemeral environme
 - Support unpublished (private) comments
+- Support public recordings that might not have an authenticated user